Darjeeling: Governance

 The Darjeeling Municipality is one of the oldest in India, established on 1 July 1850, with ten wards.
 It was governed by commissioners who were nominated until 1916, then elected until 1932, and nominated again until 1947.
 After India's independence that year, the commissioners continued to be appointed until 1964, when the first election was held.
 It was overturned by a court injunction; further elections and continual interference by West Bengal's state government became the prevalent state of affairs.
 As of 2021, the municipality is governed by a board of councillors headed by a chairperson and a vice chairperson.
 The number of wards in the municipality increased to 32 in 1988.
 Wards represent electoral subdivisions; in 2017, 32 councillors were elected, one from each ward.
 The wards were reorganized and bifurcated in 2011.

-The area of the town (municipality) was reduced from 10.75 km2 to 7.43 km2 in 2011 after bifurcation.
+The area of the city (municipality) was reduced from 10.75 km2 to 7.43 km2 in 2011 after bifurcation.
 By 2016, the municipality was surrounded by tea gardens and forestry department land and had minimal room for expansion.